Visit the institution website for COVID‑19 updates

-You are usually required to have an honours degree for entry onto this course.
+You are usually required to have a 2:2 honours degree or above for entry to this course.
 Relevant experience or a recognised professional qualification is an asset, but not a necessity.

 Months of entry